SaaSpocalypse How, Redux

 3. Ownership and Architecture

 TDD assesses proprietary code and IP but not dependency depth on rented intelligence.
+The evident failure mode is a long-familiar pattern: the vendor changes something upstream, and your control plane discovers it in production.
 The target typically lacks enforceable control over whether the foundation model provider ships its product as a feature, reprices API access, or withdraws the inference subsidies its unit economics depend on.
 The right question is what happens to margins if token costs double or triple — and whether the target has any contractual or architectural leverage over that scenario.

-The escape route is Progressive Determinization: migrating validated workflows from probabilistic inference to deterministic execution, permanently eliminating the Markov Tax on each workflow.
+The escape route is Progressive Determinization: migrating validated workflows from probabilistic inference to deterministic execution, permanently eliminating the Markov Tax and supplier-induced drift on each workflow.
 No framework evaluates whether the target is doing this, or whether the architecture is getting less dependent over time.

 4. Legal Exposure

 When pricing shifts from per-seat to per-outcome, the claims surface expands — yet only 17% of AI vendor contracts include performance warranties versus 42% for traditional SaaS.
-The delta between customer expectations and contractual obligations concentrates loss in the vendor.
+The delta between customer expectations and contractual obligations creates a liability vacuum, universally abhorred.
+SaaS providers cap liability at subscription fees and warrant uptime, not outcomes.
+MSPs and BPOs, which do sell outcomes, carry professional liability coverage, E&O insurance, and indemnification structures built over decades of case law.
+The AI companies pricing per-resolution have inherited the liability surface of a services firm while operating under the contractual architecture of a SaaS vendor — the worst of both worlds from an exposure standpoint.
 Actuarial frameworks for probabilistic risk exist, but the longitudinal claims data for AI-native failure modes does not.
 Meanwhile, a target one regulatory reclassification away from “high-risk” may lack the governance infrastructure to operate under that classification — meaning reclassification forces a structural overhaul, not a compliance exercise.

-Some of these companies will make it.
-Margins are improving, the best operators may reach the low 60s within two years, and the bull case is real — if verification costs decline with scale rather than tracking it.
+The bull case is not fiction.
+Margins are improving, the best operators may reach the low 60s within two years — if verification costs decline with scale rather than tracking it.
 But we are pricing the option on determinization as if it has already happened.

 The reclassification is latent, not inevitable — it needs a trigger: a deal that blows up on margin compression, a public company that misses on verification costs, a regulator that forces the category question.
 The window between recognizing the sorting criteria and the market pricing them is where the advantage lives.